kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Today

-**Glow's immediate encouragement**: *"Don't wait for the perfect moment to start contributing.
-The perfect moment is now, and you're exactly where you need to be."*
+**Trish's immediate encouragement**: *"Don't wait for the perfect moment to start contributing!
+The perfect moment is now, and you're exactly where you need to be.
+Let's make magic happen!"*

 1. **Read through** this guide completely
 2. **Explore the project** and community